A Beginner’s Guide To The World Of Information Technology

 - 1956: IBM introduced the first hard disk drive

-- 1970s: Alternative relational storage computer with predicate logic
+- The 1970s: Alternative relational storage computer with predicate logic

 - 1980: First commercial relational database management system introduced

-- 1980s: Data warehouses came on the scene
+- The 1980s: Data warehouses came onto the scene

 And now, the rest is history and you can become part of it by working in this challenging and rewarding career.